 Am I allowed to mail blades through the mail?

-Shipping to Australia is expensive.
+Shipping overseas is expensive.
 Is there a US address I can ship to instead?

 Since shipping is so expensive, am I better off just making a donation?

-That depends – it’s really your call.
-Yes, your money will stretch farther if you just make a donation for us to make the kits for you (so that you don’t have to factor in shipping costs).
-BUT, there is a ‘but’: I always feel it’s ideal when people can make the kits themselves.
+Your money might stretch a little farther if you make a donation for us to make the kits for you (so that you don’t have to factor in shipping costs), BUT it’s ideal if you can make them yourself.
 Why?
 Because when you physically put your hand to something it becomes more real to you.
 You take the issue into your heart just that little bit more.
 As much as I want to help combat maternal and infant mortality in the developing world, I also want to see women all over the developed world understand this issue so that we can advocate and mobilize our resources to save even more lives.
-So, you see, my heart is to see them helped AND to see you and I “changed” in the process.
-(Even if that just means being a little more grateful for our own children, care, and opportunity.)
-In saying all of that, yes, your financial donation probably stretches farther because you don’t have to factor in shipping costs.
+My heart is to see them empowered AND to see you and I changed in the process.
+(Even if that just means being a little more grateful for our own children, medical care, opportunity, and privilege.)
+In saying all of that, yes, your financial donation probably stretches a little bit farther.
 The decision is purely up to you, and we’re so grateful for your donations either way.
 If you prefer to donate finances, you can do so here.

 Can I include other items in the birth kits such as diapers, a blanket, or something nice for the mother?

-No. We need to keep the birth kits as compact and lightweight as possible.
-Our current ship is not big enough to store anything other than “essentials” and we need to be very careful with our space.
-Kits need to be as small as possible so that we can pack several at a time into backpacks and canoes and send them into villages with health care workers, birth attendants, and midwives.
-In saying that, there is a huge need for good quality baby clothes and blankets so if you would like to send those separately please contact me and we can talk further.
-(We also accept used prescription eye glasses and unused toothbrushes, toothpaste, and bars of soap.)
-One group of women printed little notes on small (label-size) stickers that they put on kits with messages like “you are loved”, “you are beautiful”, “you are amazing”, and “you are special”.
+No. We need to keep the birth kits as compact and lightweight as possible so that we can pack several at a time into backpacks and canoes and send them into villages with health care workers, birth attendants, and midwives.
+One group of women, however, printed little notes on small (label-size) stickers that they put on kits with messages like “you are loved,” “you are beautiful,” “you are amazing,” and “you are special.”
 Now that is something extra that we can accommodate!
 (I loved it!!)

 It doesn’t seem very sterile to have ordinary (non-medical) people assembling these birth kits.
 How do you ensure kits are packed carefully?